eightsmile/cfa/cfa level III/Alternatives/Alternatives.md

 - High level of illiquidity
 - Low leverage

+**Sample Text**: Event-driven strategies, such as merger arbitrage, tend to be exposed to some natural equity market beta risk.
+Event-driven merger arbitrage strategies have **market sensitivity and left-tail risk attributes**.
+Also, **while event-driven strategies may have less beta exposure than simple, long-only beta allocations, the higher hedge fund fees effectively result in a particularly expensive form of embedded beta.** 由于会受tail risk影响，而全部白给

+---

 ### Relative Value Strategy

 #### Fixed-Income Arbitrage

 - Yield Curve Trades: taking long and short positions at different points on the yield curve
+  - **Sample Text**: For yield curve trades, the prevalent calendar spread strategy involves taking long and short positions at different points on the yield curve where the relative mispricing of securities offers the best opportunities, such as in a curve flattening or steepening.

 - Carry Trades: long a higher yielding security and shorting a lower yielding security
+  - **Sample Text**: Carry Trade: A classic example of a fixed-income arbitrage trade involves buying lower-liquidity, off-the-run government securities and selling higher-liquidity, duration-matched, on-the-run government securities.

 **Return profile is like put option.**